 Effects of Fast Food Branding on Young Children’s Taste Preferences (I think this is the study referenced in the article though it was published in August 2007 – John).

-Related: Indian researcher shows most people do judge a drink by its container [the broken link was removed] – Marketing in a Lean Company – The Psychology of Too Much Choice – Be Careful What You Measure
+Related: Indian researcher shows most people do judge a drink by its container – Marketing in a Lean Company – The Psychology of Too Much Choice – Be Careful What You Measure